 Kendallville is a somewhat small city located in the state of Indiana.
 With a population of 9,927 people and three constituent neighborhoods, Kendallville is the 80th largest community in Indiana.

-When you are in Kendallville, you'll notice that it is more blue-collar than most other communities in America.
-39.64% of Kendallville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Kendallville is a city of production and manufacturing workers, service providers, and sales and office workers.
-There are especially a lot of people living in Kendallville who work in office and administrative support (11.63%), management occupations (7.85%), and food service (6.70%).
+Kendallville is a blue-collar town, with 43.19% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Kendallville is a city of production and manufacturing workers, service providers, and professionals.
+There are especially a lot of people living in Kendallville who work in office and administrative support (8.89%), management occupations (7.94%), and healthcare (5.68%).

-The per capita income in Kendallville in 2010 was $19,141, which is lower middle income relative to Indiana and the nation.
-This equates to an annual income of $76,564 for a family of four.
+The per capita income in Kendallville in 2010 was $19,972, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $79,888 for a family of four.
+However, Kendallville contains both very wealthy and poor people as well.

 The people who call Kendallville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kendallville residents report their race to be White, followed by Asian.
-Important ancestries of people in Kendallville include English, Irish, Scottish, and Dutch.
+Important ancestries of people in Kendallville include English, Irish, European, and Scottish.

 The most common language spoken in Kendallville is English.
 Other important languages spoken here include Spanish and Mon-Khmer (Cambodian).